flutter/website/src/_includes/docs/swift-package-manager/how-to-enable-disable.md

   disable-swift-package-manager: true
 ```

-This disables Swift Package Manager for all contributors to this project.
+This turns off Swift Package Manager for all contributors to this project.

-### Disable globally for all projects
+### Turn off globally for all projects

 Run the following command: